There are a couple of ways to share your story to let everyone know that what happened to you is consistent with BWS and/or PWS:

 Making videos as part of your activism efforts for World Benzodiazepine Awareness Day is one way to bring awareness to the problem of iatrogenic benzodiazepine damage, dependence, and withdrawal.

 Don’t forget to also share your videos (and those of your friends and W-BAD comrades) on your own social media platforms and set them to ‘Public’ so that they reach the widest audience possible.
+Alert us of these public posts by tagging us (@WorldBenzoDay).

 Thank you to everyone who does activism for W-BAD by making videos as these are valuable tools to effect change.